joshre/joshre.github.io/been-making.md

 # Assorted Veggie Kimchi
 April 9, 2017 at 3:04 PM
+**abandoned**
 * * *
-Assorted Veggie Kimchi
-* 182 Gapping garlic & leeks
+* 182 garlic scapes & leeks
 * 900 Assorted lettuce & cabbage

 1012 g in all

-Got lazy abc left for 5 days and it made the house she'll like death
+Got lazy and left this for 5 days and it made the house smell like death, so this got abandoned.

 # Chorizo
 Saturday April 1, 2017 at 4:39 PM